Ultimate attribution error: Criminal justice

+Politics

+The ultimate attribution error has a significant impact on political bias.
+Political party supporters are more prone to reject failures as the result of unfair opposition, while attributing their party's accomplishments to inherent traits like intelligence, commitment, or ability.
+Constructive political conversation declines and polarisation is strengthened when political opponents' shortcomings are perceived as evidence of their own inexperience or dishonesty.

+Media representation

+The media and entertainment frequently reinforce attribution biases by utilising negative dispositional lenses to depict members of the out-group and situational explanations to justify in-group behaviour.
+According to research, how crime, immigration, and social unrest are portrayed in the media frequently presents marginalised groups as innately prone to bad behaviour, which fuels prejudice and stereotypes.

 Original theory

 In the case of negative attribution of outgroup member's positive behaviours, four categories were proposed.
 The four categories each correspond to combinations of two factors: perceived degree of controllability of act (low vs high) and perceived locus of control of act (internal vs external).

 Exceptional case

 The "exceptional case" explanation is created at the intersection of low controllability of act and internal locus of control.
 Using this mode of reasoning, an individual excludes the particular outgroup member from the outgroup.
 That is, they individuate the outgroup member, disassociating them from the group.
 This view allows for the maintenance of prejudiced beliefs through categorizing the "good" member as an exceptional case, while the other members of their group are still seen as "bad".

 Luck or special advantage

 The "luck or special advantage" explanation is created at the intersection of low-perceived controllability of act and external locus of control.
 This reasoning suggests that the outgroup member's positive behavior is not rooted in their skill, ability, or hard work.
 Rather, their positive outcome is beyond their immediate control and therefore of little significance.
 "Special advantage" extends this by suggesting that their group affiliation offers some advantage, and therefore the positive outcome is again of little significance.